 - Before every change of dose: assess heart rate, blood pressure, and weight. - After every change of dose: assess heart rate and blood pressure, and any new or worsening psychiatric symptoms.
-The specialist should determine the appropriate timing for this monitoring as no standard is given in literature - Assessment of symptom improvement.
+The specialist should determine the appropriate timing for this monitoring as no standard is given in literature. - Monitor for aggressive behaviour or hostility - Assessment of symptom improvement.
 Discontinue if no improvement is observed after one month.